 My second book, Dark Days in the Newsroom: McCarthyism Aimed at the Press, published in August 2007, traces how journalists became radicalized during the Depression era, only to become targets of Senator Joseph McCarthy and like-minded anti-Communist crusaders during the 1950s.
 Pulitzer Prize-winning journalist Gene Roberts described it as "an important, detailed examination of a 1950s journalistic crisis too easily forgotten in today's world."
 The book is published by Temple University Press.
 Listen to interviews about the book on Hartford's WNPR.
 The book was named 2008 Best Book of the Year: Adult Non-Fiction by the Connecticut Press Club.
 The book also received the prestigious Tankard Book Award for outstanding scholarship from the Association for Education in Journalism and Mass Communication.
 (Read Reviews)

 After receiving my Ph.D., I began teaching journalism and communication courses on the faculty of Temple University in Philadelphia.
 Previously, I taught on the adjunct faculties at American University in Washington, D.C., and Northern Virginia Community College in Annandale, Va.
 Today, I continue my research and writing on press issues during the Cold War, drawing from government and private archives in the United States and Eastern Europe.
 I teach broadcast newswriting, reporting for broadcast, and journalism history.

-A native of Macon, Georgia, I am a professor of journalism at Quinnipiac University in Hamden, CT., where I have been recognized for teaching excellence and outstanding research.
+A native of Macon, Georgia, I am an adjunct professor of journalism at University of Maryland at College Park.
 My research focuses on journalism during the Cold War, particularly American journalists who got into trouble with Communist authorities.
 As a Fulbright Scholar in 2010-11, I taught journalism and conducted research at the American University in Bulgaria (photo-left).